Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 ## Game Boy Camera save ram format by increasing adresses

 - **0x00000-0x00FFF: the last image seen by the sensor (128x128 pixels, 256 tiles).
 The camera copies 0x0100-0x0EFF to memory slots when save is activated.
 The effective visual resolution is only 128x123 as indicated in the datasheet of the M64282FP sensor.
-The 5 missing lines (at the bottom of image) gather the signal of pixels physically masked on the sensor intended to measure the residual dark voltage.
-How to use this signal for practical calibration of the sensor is unclear in its documentation;**
+The 5 "missing lines" at the bottom of each image always return the saturation voltage (which purpose, if any, is currently undocumented);**
 - **0x01000-0x010D8: Animation settings, Trippy H and minigames save area, see details:**
     - *0x01000-0x0102E: animation slots 1-47 (index 0-29.
 MSB=1 for album B);*
     - *0x0102F: animation loop flag;*